Challenges in Scientific Data Communication from Low-Mass Interstellar Probes: Acknowledgements

-We gratefully acknowledge funding from NASA NIAC NNX15AL91G and NASA NIAC NNX16AL32G for the NASA Starlight program and the NASA California Space Grant NASA NNX10AT93H as well as a generous gift from the Emmett and Gladys W. Technology Fund in support of this research.
-PML gratefully acknowledges support from the Breakthrough Foundation for the Starshot program.

-A web based calculator and more details on the NASA Starlight program can be found at: \url{www.deepspace.ucsb.edu/projects/starlight}.
+PML gratefully acknowledges funding from NASA NIAC NNX15AL91G and NASA NIAC NNX16AL32G for the NASA Starlight program and the NASA California Space Grant NASA NNX10AT93H, a generous gift from the Emmett and Gladys W. Technology Fund, as well as support from the Breakthrough Foundation for its Breakthrough StarShot program.
+More details on the NASA Starlight program can be found at \url{www.deepspace.ucsb.edu/Starlight}.

 \twocolumngrid